 What do students do about lunch?
 Can I send money for them to buy meals at the food court?

 We provide every camper with lunch and morning and afternoon snacks.
-If your student would prefer to bring his own lunch, that’s fine.
-If you student has special dietary needs, feel free to contact us at firstname.lastname@example.org.
+If your student would prefer to bring their own lunch, that’s fine.
+If your student has special dietary needs, feel free to contact us at firstname.lastname@example.org.